davidohayon669/ligess/README.md

 ```
 LIGESS_LN_BACKEND=LND
 LIGESS_LND_REST=https://yourLNDRestAPI.com # can be an onion url
-LIGESS_LND_MACAROON=hex string macaroon with invoice:create # should be a long (~265 character) string that you generate either on a CLI or in a UI.
+LIGESS_LND_MACAROON=hex string macaroon with invoices:read and invoices:write # should be a long (~265 character) string that you generate either on a CLI or in a UI.
 ```

 #### Tip